DroidBotStudiosYT/Arduino-Countdown-Timer/README.md

 Hardware

 # How do you do this?
+Press the Start button to start, Reset to reset, and you could porbably be smart enough to figure out how to use the set countdown timer buttons.

 # Components
 4 digit 7 segment display

 Arduino Mega or Mega 2560/Arduino Due(will do fine)

+Piezo Buzzer

+LEDs

+Resistors - 220 ohms

+Push Button (push switches)

+Male to Male Jumpers

+Female to Male Jumpers